Jerry49Taylor/yoyo-python-test/README.md

 - provide basic api documentation in the project

 ##Afterwards
-When complete, send us the url of the Heroku application and
+When complete, send us the urls of the Heroku application and git repository.

 ##Getting Started

 We have provided an empty django project.
 Feel free to either use this or create your own.
 If you are going to use this then __please do the following__: